BibleGet-I-O/bibleget-wordpress/readme.txt

 Minor bugfix from version 2.5, added Serbian translation.

 = 2.5 =
-This is a major release which uses the new and upgraded BibleGet I/O service engine.
+v2.0 is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update. (plus Bugfixes)

 = 2.4 =
-This is a major release which uses the new and upgraded BibleGet I/O service engine.
+v2.0 is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update. (plus Bugfixes)

 = 2.3 =
-This is a major release which uses the new and upgraded BibleGet I/O service engine.
+v2.0 is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update. (plus Bugfixes)

 = 2.2 =
-This is a major release which uses the new and upgraded BibleGet I/O service engine.
+v2.0 is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update.

 = 2.1 =
-This is a major release which uses the new and upgraded BibleGet I/O service engine.
+v2.0 is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update.

 = 2.0 =
-This is a major release which uses the new and upgraded BibleGet I/O service engine.
+v2.0 is a major release which uses the new and upgraded BibleGet I/O service engine.
 Must update.

 = 1.5 =
 Si prega aggiornare alla versione 1.5, compatibile con Wordpress 4.0.